eliscamastenbroek/master_thesis/README.md

 # Introduction

-This GitHub repository contains the R code used in the thesis 'Comparing the performance of LC, LCT and tree-MILC analysis to correct for measurement error in the Employment Register and the Labour Force Survey' by Elisca Mastenbroek.
+This GitHub repository contains the R code used in the MSc thesis '[Comparing the performance of LC, LCT and tree-MILC analysis to correct for measurement error in the Employment Register and the Labour Force Survey]([https://link-url-here.org](https://github.com/eliscamastenbroek/master_thesis/blob/main/MSc_thesis.pdf))' by Elisca Mastenbroek.

-Three types of analyses were conducted in this thesis, namely:
-1. Simulation study 1 (Chapter 4)
-2. Simulation study 2 (Chapter 5)
-3. Analysis of real data (Chapter 6)

-In the remainder of this README.md file, instructions are provided for how to reproduce the results of these analyses.
-Do note, however, that the real data from the ER and the LFS is not publicly available [Link text Here](https://link-url-here.org)
+In this README.md file, instructions are provided to reproduce the results of the simulation studies (see Chapters 4-5) and the analyses of the real data (see Chapter 6).
+Note that the real data from the ER and the LFS is not publicly available.
-.

 # Software requirements